adobe/spectrum-css/README.md

 With the magic of CSS custom properties, you can infinitely nest different color stops and themes, [as illustrated here](https://codepen.io/lazd/pen/axXMRL).

-### Customizing components
+### Modifying components

-You can override variables and customize Spectrum CSS' look and feel by re-defining the custom properties in context.
+You can override variables and modify Spectrum CSS' look and feel by re-defining the custom properties in context.
 Look for the **Custom Property API** section in each component to determine which custom properties you can override.
-See [ActionButton for a complete example](https://opensource.adobe.com/spectrum-css/actionbutton.html#customized).
+See [ActionButton for a complete example](https://opensource.adobe.com/spectrum-css/actionbutton.html#modified).

 ### Importing UI icons